tanjkdarryl/Intermediate_26/README.md

 2. Detects emotional states like sadness, anger, and neutrality.
 3. Processes locally; no data is stored or uploaded.

-# Feature 3 - Suicide Text Detection
+# Feature 3 - Audio Input Recognition
-1. Accepts written input from the user.
+1. Accepts audio files from the user.
-2. An NLP model evaluates for suicide risk indicators in the text.
+2. An Pytorch machine learning model evaluates for suicide risk indicators in the audio.
-3. Results are delivered with care and, if needed, links to external support are provided
+3. Results are efficiently compared and classified through reviewing Kaggle Speech Emotion Recogntion datasets for a most honest output.